gorhill/yamd5.js/README.md

 - Can handle Unicode strings
 - Natively incremental
 - Small code base
-- Fastest MD5 hasher out there so far for large input
+- Fastest MD5 hasher out there so far for large input:
     * See <http://jsperf.com/md5-shootout/48>
+    * Notes regarding the above _MD5 shootout_ benchmark:
+        - The _valums MD5_ code fails the test suite.
 - Even faster than versions supporting only simpler ascii strings

 ### Usage